nodeontrain/nodeontrain.xyz/tuts/remember_me.md

 ...
 {% endhighlight %}

-We’re now in a position to remember a logged-in user, which we’ll do by adding a remember helper to go along with log_in
+We're now in a position to remember a logged-in user, which we'll do by adding a remember helper to go along with log_in

 `app/controllers/sessions_controller.js`